Lewis Tan

-Lewis Singwah Tan (born February 4, 1987) is an American actor, martial artist and model.
+Lewis Singwah Tan (born February 4, 1987) is a British and American actor, martial artist and model.

 He is known for his roles as Kung Jin in Mortal Kombat X: Generations, Cole Young in Mortal Kombat, Rusty / Shatterstar in Deadpool 2 and Deadpool & Wolverine, Tolya in Shadow and Bone, Feng Xiao/Sensei Wolf in Cobra Kai, and Lu Xin Lee in Wu Assassins.

 Early life

-Lewis Singwah Tan was born in Salford, Greater Manchester on February 4, 1987, the eldest of four sons to Joanne Cassidy, an English retired fashion model, and Philip Tan, a Chinese Singaporean martial artist, actor, and stunt coordinator.
+Tan was born in Salford, Greater Manchester on February 4, 1987, the eldest of four sons to Joanne Cassidy, an English retired fashion model, and Philip Tan, a Chinese Singaporean martial artist, actor, and stunt coordinator.
 Tan's father trained him in martial arts from a young age.
 His brother Sam is an actor, his brother Ben is a director, and his brother Evan is a photographer.

 At the age of one year, Tan's family moved from England to Los Angeles when his father was hired as a fight coordinator for Tim Burton's 1989 film Batman.
 He also lived in China, France, and Spain growing up.
 Tan began training in theatre in his early teens.

 Career

 Tan had small supporting roles in films such as The Hangover Part III and Olympus Has Fallen.
 He began working on television shows such as CSI: Miami, CSI: NY, NCIS: Los Angeles, Hawaii Five-0, 24, and Rush Hour.

 In 2016, Tan was cast in a guest role in the first season of the Netflix television series Iron Fist.
 He starred in the role of Zhou Cheng.
 In the same year, Tan was cast in the action film Den of Thieves starring Gerard Butler.

 In 2018, Tan starred as Shatterstar in the superhero film Deadpool 2.
 Tan also starred as Gaius Chau in the third season of the AMC television series Into the Badlands.
 In the same year, it was announced that Tan was cast in the series regular role of Lu Xin Lee on the Netflix crime drama series, Wu Assassins.
 Tan reprised his role in the sequel film Fistful of Vengeance; it was released on 17 February 2022.

 In August 2019, Tan was cast in the Mortal Kombat reboot as Cole Young.
 The film was released on 23 April 2021.
 He was previously involved with the Mortal Kombat media franchise when he underwent filming as Kung Jin for the unreleased web series Mortal Kombat X: Generations; Tan was recruited for the role by Garrett Warren, an experienced action director for live action media productions.
-He will reprise the role in the upcoming Mortal Kombat sequel.
+He reprised the role in Mortal Kombat II.